 Welcome to the Guide to London!

-If you live in London or are visiting London for the first time (especially for the NFL in London Games) use this Guide as a resource.
+If you live in London or are visiting London for the first time, use this Guide as a resource.

-You can use the blog Menu Bar to search for specific categories, but this is a single page you can bookmark and share with friends on social networks.
+You can search for specific categories to learn about in the Menu Bar.
+However, this is a single page you can bookmark and share with friends also obsessing about London.

-I am a food and travel blogger invited to restaurant, event and attraction openings or promotions frequently.
+Frequently, I attend restaurant, event and attraction openings.
 Let me be your virtual tour guide so you get the most of out of your London experience.
 Use this guide as a direct connection to show you what’s hot in London and Pin it to your London Trip Planning Board!

 - Advice and Culture